Skip to main content

 Shareholdings:

-Majority shareholding in New Spring Holdings Ltd ( Family holding company).
-This company also owns a majority of Create Impact Ventures Ltd.
+Majority shareholding in Social Impact Campaigns and Enterprises Ltd (Family holding company).
+This company also owns a majority of Social Impact Enterprises Ltd.

 Other public appointments and committee memberships: